yeroca/plain-text-table/README.md

 * Flexible border configuration
 * Merged cell support (colspan and rowspan)
 * Multiline text in the cells
-* Text alignement support (horizontal and vertical)
+* Text alignment support (horizontal and vertical)
 * Predefined style

 All configuration options explained in the [user manual](user_manual/README.md).